SpoonX/aurelia-authentication/doc/Quick start.md

 </div>
 ```

-Menu items visibility can also be linked with the authFilter to the isAuthenticated value.
+Menu items visibility can also be linked with the authFilter to the `authenticated` value.

-In the router config function, you can specify an auth property in the routing map indicating whether or not the user needs to be authenticated in order to access the route:
+In the router config function, you can specify an `auth` property in the routing map indicating whether or not the user needs to be authenticated in order to access the route:

 ```js
 import {AuthenticateStep} from 'aurelia-authentication';